- Turn the remote on by holding the right power button for a few seconds. Turn off by doing the same.

 - To check remote battery level, press the power switch on the remote twice in a row and you will see displayed 1-4 red lights indicating remote battery level.
 After a few seconds, the display will return to “board battery level”.

 - The button to the left of the power switch can be clicked to enable/disable the board lights.
 Note on boards shipped after 09/24/2020, there are 3 brightness levels to the front lights.
 When the board is powered ON, it starts out at the LOW brightness level.
 Press the lights button and the lights will turn off.
 Press it again and the lights will turn back on at the MEDIUM brightness level.
 Press it again and the lights will turn back off.
 Press it again and the lights will turn back on at the HIGH brightness level.
 Repeating this process will start back over at the LOW brightness level.
+Note on boards shipped after 12/10/2020, the board lights will not turn on till after the remote is turned on and the accelerator/thumbwheel is used for the first time.

 - After 2 minutes of inactivity (with the board turned OFF), the remote will automatically power off